eth-educators/ethstaker-guides/migrating-to-a-larger-disk.md

 You will need a machine where you can plug both disks at the same time.
 If you don't have enough room for both SSDs, you can buy an adapter like one you plug into a USB port.
 You will need a USB stick to put your live OS or tools on.
 Tools and general support to perform this on the Apple M1, M2 or M3 platform is limited.
 [Asahi Linux](https://asahilinux.org/) and their derivative work might be useful instead of using Clonezilla.
 Various [native Apple software](https://appleinsider.com/inside/mac/best/best-disk-clone-software-for-mac) could also work.
 We will focus on using an amd64 platform to perform the migration for this guide.

+There are commercial software alternatives to using [Clonezilla](https://clonezilla.org/) (EaseUS Todo Backup, Macrium Reflect, Acronis Cyber Protect Home Office, AOMEI Backupper, etc) for disk cloning.
+The main pros of using Clonezilla are that it is free and open source.
+The cons of using Clonezilla include limited support and a text-based user interface.
+[Rescuezilla](https://rescuezilla.com/) is a nice GUI on top of Clonezilla if you are intimidated by the text-based user interface.

 ### Preparing your USB stick

 This can be done on any machine connected to the Internet.